HOME

 Wales:

 On 16 April 2018, HRA Approval became HRA and Health and Care Research Wales (HCRW) Approval ('HRA and HCRW Approval') and now applies to all project-based research taking place in the NHS in England and Wales.
-For information on how to prepare and submit an application for HRA and HCRW Approval please refer to the IRAS Help page.
-For information relating to site setup and local processes for the NHS in Wales please refer to the HCRW website.
-If after this you still require support and your query relates to sites in Wales, please email the HCRW team at: HCRW.approvals@wales.nhs.uk.
+For information on how to prepare and submit an application for HRA and HCRW Approval refer to the

 3. Gene Therapy Advisory Committee (GTAC) applications

-For advice on all gene therapy applications, please refer to: Gene Therapy Advisory Committee webpage
+For advice on all gene therapy applications, you should refer to the Gene Therapy Advisory Committee webpage.

 4. Confidentiality Advisory Group (CAG) applications

-The Health Research Authority (HRA) is responsible for the review function under Section 251 of the NHS Act 2006 .
+The Health Research Authority (HRA) is responsible for the review function under Section 251 of the NHS Act 2006.
 The HRA has established the Confidentiality Advisory Group (CAG) to review applications and provide advice to the HRA in respect of this function.
-Please refer to IRAS guidance on applying to CAG.
+If you need help you should refer to IRAS guidance on applying to CAG.

-To contact the Confidentiality Advisory Group regarding the content of your CAG application email: cag@hra.nhs.uk Note if you are experiencing technical issues or need general assistance with using IRAS then please go to the Technical Helpdesk or IRAS Queries (contact details below).
+cag@hra.nhs.uk).
+If you’re experiencing technical issues or need general assistance with using IRAS you should contact the Technical Helpdesk or IRAS Queries (contact details below).

 5. Medicines and Healthcare products Regulatory Agency (MHRA) Medicines

-For applications for authorisation of clinical trials of investigational medicinal products, please refer to the guidance on the MHRA website at: https://www.gov.uk/guidance/clinical-trials-for-medicines-apply-for-authorisation-in-the-uk.
+For applications for authorisation of clinical trials of investigational medicinal products you should refer to the guidance on the MHRA website.

 Further advice on particular submissions may be sought from the Clinical Trials Unit at MHRA by emailing clintrialhelpline@mhra.gov.uk